MatthVeron/VAST_wiki/Expand-age-length-composition.md

+# Expanding age/length composition data for use in stock assessments

-# It is possible to use `VAST` to expand subsamples of age/length composition obtained during bottom-trawl sampling.
+It is possible to use `VAST` to expand subsamples of age/length composition obtained during bottom-trawl sampling.
 To do so, we first perform first-stage expansion and then fit a spatio-temporal model to those expanded samples:

 ```R
 # Download development branch (or perhaps master branch in future releases)